Transformation 2013

 Tools for the classroom

-Powered by National Instrument's LabVIEW and developed in conjunction with Transformation 2013, the Virtual Instrumentation (VI's) provide opportunites for rigorous math and science concepts to come alive.
+Powered by National Instrument's LabVIEW and developed in conjunction with Transformation 2013, the Virtual Instruments (VIs) provide opportunites for rigorous math and science concepts to come alive.
 Educators, students, parents and community members are invited to download the VI to enhance the learning experience.

-To utilize the VI's, a current full version of LabVIEW or the LabVIEW Run Time Engine (RTE) must be installed on the computer.
+To utilize the VIs, version 8.5 or newer of LabVIEW or the LabVIEW Run Time Engine (RTE) must be installed on the computer.
 The LabVIEW RTE can be downloaded by choosing the appropriate operating system below.
-Once downloaded, the RTE must be installed on the computer where the VI's will be utilized.
+Once downloaded, the RTE must be installed on the computer where the VIs will be utilized.

 LabVIEW RTE 8.5 (Windows 2000/Vista/XP)